alexgibson/alxgbsn.co.uk/_posts/2019-02-22-testing-native-es-modules-mocha-esm.md

 I recently worked on a project where I wanted to switch to using native ES modules in the browser.
 Migrating the existing code to ES modules was easy enough, but the tricky part came when I wanted to maintain the existing unit tests.
 Turns out, many JavaScript testing frameworks don't yet support native ES modules out of the box, and I was struggling to find an easy solution that didn't require transpiling my code back to ES5.

-I managed to hack together [Mocha's browser test runner]((https://medium.com/dailyjs/running-mocha-tests-as-native-es6-modules-in-a-browser-882373f2ecb0)) to use ES modules, but I couldn't find a simple way to automate this in CI.
-The project I was working on also has a suite of Node based unit tests, which we're written using [Jest](https://jestjs.io/).
+I managed to hack together [Mocha's browser test runner]((https://medium.com/dailyjs/running-mocha-tests-as-native-es6-modules-in-a-browser-882373f2ecb0)) to work with ES modules, but I couldn't find a simple way to automate this in CI.
+The project I was working on also has a suite of Node based unit tests, which were written using [Jest](https://jestjs.io/).
 Node doesn't yet support native ES modules however, and I wanted to try and avoid using two different testing frameworks in the future if at all possible.
 I was stuck.

 The solution came when I heard about a rather clever library called [esm](https://github.com/standard-things/esm).
 It's is a fast, production ready, zero-dependency ES module loader for Node.
-Using it with Mocha turned out to be relatively straight forward.
+Using it with Mocha turned out to be really straight forward.
 Here's a basic example for how to do it.

 First, make sure you have both [Mocha](https://mochajs.org/) and [esm](https://github.com/standard-things/esm) installed.
-Next, write a simple ES module called `sum.js`:
+Next, write a simple ES module.
+Here's one called `sum.js` as an example:

 ```javascript
 export default function sum(a, b) {